 What the paralyzed man did was simple.
 He approached Jesus in an act of faith.
 The same is true for us today although it’s not a popular or easy life.
 But one with purpose, meaning, and spiritual freedom.
 Oh yeah.
 And the promise of a really cool life following this one.

-The Bible story of Jonah and the whale teaches the importance of obedience
+Lessons from Jonah and the whale.
+It teaches the importance of obedience.

 Obedience to God is consistently taught throughout the Bible.
 Scripture tells us to trust God.
 Exercise faith.
 And obey his commands.
 Usually presented as a choice we can follow or reject.